hicklin/immich-rpi-nix/README.md

    1. Identify the IP of your RPi with `sudo arp-scan -l`.
    2. Login to the RPi from your machine with `ssh admin@<IP address>` and password `testing`.
    - Alternatively, you can connect a screen, keyboard and mouse and login to the RPi that way with the user `admin` and password `testing`.
+   - The first time you login, you will be prompted to configure zsh.
+You can use option `0`.
 6. Once logged in on the RPi
    1. Clone this repository:
       ```bash